 It was offered in two sizes - 18" and 22" lengths.

-The infill appears to be beech, although the finish is an extremely dark, nearly opaque laquer which obscures most of the surface detail.
+The infill appears to be Beech (but from owner feedback to this blog, possibly a type of Mahogany), although the finish is an extremely dark, nearly opaque laquer which obscures most of the surface detail.

 The cap is bronze, stamped with 'Footprint', and floats freely on its pivoting securing rod.